eliabieri/wg_display/project_report.md

 ### Reception on GitHub

-I wrote a short post that links to the GitHub project for my various social media channels.
+I wrote a short post that links to the GitHub project for my various social media accounts.
-This resulted in some traffic from people I both know and don't know, resulting in 17 stars as of writing this.
+This resulted in some traffic from people I both know and don't know, resulting in 18 stars on GitHub as of writing this.
 My hope is that growing the widget collection, implementing additional features and further simplifying the deployment process will hopefully result in other people contributing to the project.

 ### Difficulties

-As I did not have a lot of experience writing software in Rust, I had to learn quite a few things along the way.
+As I did not have a lot of experience writing software in Rust before starting this project, I had to learn quite a few things along the way.
-As Rust has a notoriously steep learning curve, I had to be patient at times.
+As Rust has a notoriously steep learning curve, I had to be very patient at times.
 Features that would have taken me 30 minutes to implement in Python took two days to implement in Rust.

 <div class="page"/>